Allgemeine-SS Uniforms:

 “New Pictures” SS-Standartenführer, SS-Weisser Rock:

-This uniform was based on the M39-Dienstbluse the “Rock” was made by regulation out of white linen, but it was made from a variety of materials, such as light wool.
-Often referred to as “Summer-Dress”, the SS-Weisser Rock had a very short official life, They came to be just as the War was starting, and as the War built up, an continued there was less and less time to have dinner parties, or assemblies for the troops even, and other than official business with the Fuhrer or meeting the Commanders of the various of the SS-branches, these became very rare, and some did make it to front line use as winter camouflage, or with the light material, used in hot-tropical outposts, like Italy and the like.
+This uniform was based on the M39-Dienstbluse the “Rock” (Dress Uniform) was made by regulation out of white linen, but they were made from a variety of materials, such as light wool.
+Often referred to as a “Summer-Dress” uniform, the SS-Weisser Rock had a short official life, They came to be just as the War was starting, and as the War built up, an continued there was less and less time to have dinner parties, or even assemblies for the troops, and other than official business with the Fuhrer or meeting the Commanders of the various of the SS-branches, these became very rare indeed.
+Some did make it to the front lines and were used as winter camouflage over another, or if made of a light material, used in hot-tropical outposts, like Italy, or the Summers in Russia, were likely dyed a field-gray color and used as a light field jacket for the summer.

 The SS version had only one role and was discontinued in 1940.
-It was thereafter actually against regulations to wear after that.
-However, officers, notably higher ranking ones, could expect to flaunt Himmler’s regulations on the issued linen 1939 jackets.
+It was after that actually against regulations to wear after that.
+However, officers, notably higher ranking ones, could expect to flaunt Himmler’s rules on the issued linen 1939 jackets.

-Some who became officers after 1940, wished to emulate the “Old Hands Look”', and had privately purchased SS-Weisser Rock’s and tailored-made for them.
-Some differed from the early regulation M1939 pattern details as well, in the use of suspenders, belt hooks, pockets on the inside even the way decorations were applied to the uniform.
+Some who became officers after 1940, wished to emulate the “Old Hands Look”', and had privately purchased SS-Weisser Rock’s and tailored-made for them and purchased fine Officer Caps.
+Some differed from the early regulation M1939 pattern details in the use of suspenders, belt hooks, pockets on the inside, and tapered waist, even the way their decorations were applied to the uniform.

-He had been fighting in the East, through that first winter in Russia, and it was a brutal one, but not his last tour.
-He was home to train soldiers for conditions in the East.
+He had fought in the East through that first Winter of the Russian Campaign, and it had been a particularly brutal, so much so much so, that a Decoration was issued just for surviving it! and known as the “Order of the Frozen Meat”, and it wasn’t his last tour there either.
+He was home now and made to train soldiers for conditions on the Eastern Fron.
 He has won both 2nd and 1st Class Iron Crosses.
-Iron Crosses, an infantry commander has personally engaged in at least three combat actions and received the Infantry Assault Bage for it.
-The Wound Badge in Gold declares the hardship, pain, and physical loss of combat, with 5 wounds or worse, some were likely quite serious.
+Iron Crosses represent (for an infantry commander) that he has personally engaged in at least three combat actions and received the Infantry Assault Badge already, this one, in “Bronze” represents troops assigned the task of “Motorized Infantry” or (later Panzergrenadier) troops The Wound Badge in Gold declares the hardship, pain, and physical loss in combat, with 5 wounds or worse, some were likely quite serious, and he was through with fighting, and not likely to be sent back.

 “New Pictures” SS-Gruppenführer, Allgemeine-SS: